-Plenty of Fiesta Bowl and school records were broken on both sides, included most combined thrown touchdowns in bowl history and the largest comeback win in Fiesta Bowl history.
+Plenty of Fiesta Bowl and school records were broken on both sides, including most combined thrown touchdowns in bowl history and the largest comeback win in Fiesta Bowl history.

 A crowd of 49,550 attended the 51st edition of the game that turned into a shootout quickly.
 The Fighting Irish set the tone early and scored a touchdown on the first possession, going 75 yards on five plays.

 Notre Dame had early control of the game, leading 28-7 late into the second quarter.
 Then Sanders went to work.